-- 3.4 A Member providing a Financial AdvisoryPlanning Service shall be objective in accordance with Section 120 Objectivity of the Code.
-The Member shall maintain an impartial attitude and recommend options that reasonably meet the Client's best interests consistent with this Standard and the requirements of the law. - 3.5 Members in Public Practice shall comply with Section 220 Conflicts of Interest and Section 280 Objectivity All Services of the Code.
+- 3.4 A Member providing a Financial Planning Service shall be objective in accordance with Section 120 Objectivity of the Code.
+The Member shall maintain an impartial attitude and recommend options that reasonably meet the Client's best interests consistent with this Standard and the requirements of the law.[c2] - 3.5 Members in Public Practice shall comply with Section 220 Conflicts of Interest and Section 280 Objectivity All Services of the Code.

-Best Interests of the Client
+Best Interests Obligations of the Client

-3.6 A Member providing a Financial Planning Service shall act in the Best Interests of the Client in relation to the provision of Financial Planning Advice.
+3.6 A Member providing a Financial Planning Service shall comply with the Member's Best Interest Obligations to the act in the Best Interests of the Client in relation to the provision of Financial Planning Advice.